February 28, 2019

 Third-Party Collection of Personally Identifiable Information

-AMS does not knowingly permit or facilitate any third-party to collect Personally Identifiable Information about your online activities over time via the Sites, except to the limited extent described in this policy such as by our vendors and clients.
+AMS does not knowingly permit or facilitate any third-party to collect Personal Data about your online activities over time via the Sites, except to the limited extent described in this policy.

 Do Not Track Signals

 The Sites currently do not support the ability to respond to “Do Not Track” signals or other similar mechanisms that may be emitted from a user’s device.

 Legal Basis for Processing Personal Data

 AMS processes Personal Data only as necessary to: (a) perform the contracts it enters into with its clients and their members for the AMS Services and (b) operate the AMS Sites.

 Transfer of Personal Data from the EEA or Switzerland to the U.S.A.

 AMS’s own data centers are located in the United States only and by using the AMS Services, interacting with our Sites, or otherwise providing your personal data to us, your personal data will be transferred to and processed in the United States.
 AMS adheres to contractual terms with its clients requiring adequate protections for Personal Data transferred from the European Economic Area (“EEA”) or Switzerland to AMS systems in the United States.